TL;DR

 • Price range: S$1.8M - S$4.2M per unit

-Currency Dynamics Drive Investment Flow
+Currency Dynamics Drive Allocation Flow

-The British pound's relative weakness against the Singapore dollar created favorable entry conditions for Asian investors.
+The British pound's relative weakness against the Singapore dollar created favorable entry conditions for Asian custodians.
 Sterling traded at approximately 1.85 SGD during the exhibition period, representing a 12% discount compared to historical averages over the past five years.
 This currency advantage effectively reduced acquisition costs for Singaporean buyers by an estimated 8-10% when factoring in exchange rate movements since 2022.
 Property consultants noted that similar exhibitions in Hong Kong and Kuala Lumpur generated comparable interest levels, indicating broader regional appetite for UK assets.

 Developer Partnerships and Project Focus